ChangmoSung/karaokeApp/README.md

 }
 ```

-Finally, we can return the nicely formatted artist so that we can ultimately send it to the lyrics API.
+Finally, we can return the nicely formatted artist string so that we can ultimately send it to the lyrics API.

 ```javascript
 karaoke.splitArtistFeatured = (artist) => {